 Click picture to view larger image

-For more information on rats, to test your rat knowledge or to review the history of rat control in Alberta please click to visit the Alberta Agriculture and Rural Development Rat Information website.
+For more information on rats, to test your rat knowledge or to review the history of rat control in Alberta please click to visit the Alberta Agriculture and Forestry Rat Information website.

 Mountain View County does not have a bounty on coyotes, however, the County does offer a Coyote Predation Management program, which allows for the distribution of restricted toxicants in cases of confirmed predation.
 The overall goal of the program is to eliminate predatory coyotes, but not a general reduction in population, therefore only cases with confirmed coyote predation of livestock are eligible for use of toxicants.
 Situations involving pets or nuisance coyotes are not eligible for this program.
 All other predation cases such as cougar, wolf, and bear are handled by Alberta Sustainable Resource Development.
 The compensation program for livestock losses of Coyote Predation operated by Sustainable Resource Development no longer exists.

 Richardson ground squirrel commonly known as "gophers".
 There are several control options available to Mountain View County residents.
 The Richardson ground squirrel is a burrowing rodent that spends most of its life underground, hibernating for up to eight months of the year.
 Natural mortality among Richardson's ground squirrels is quite high, particularly in males.
 As a result, the sex ratio among adults is about four females for each male.
 Females live about four years (maximum six), on average, while males usually live only one year (maximum two to three).
 Not all solutions offered will be suited to the scope of the infestation, and may not be economically feasible in some situations.